lightstep/otel-launcher-java/README.md

 * `LS_USE_TLS` - use TLS or not, default is _true_.

 ## Agent
-The Lightstep OTLP Agent is a configuration layer over OpenTelemetry Instrumentation Agent.
+The Lightstep OpenTelemetry Agent is a configuration layer over OpenTelemetry Instrumentation Agent.

 ### Usage